MyAlbum/react-native-blur/README.md

 If you only need to support iOS, then you can safely ignore these limitations.

-In addition to `blurType` and `blurAmount`, Android has some extra props that can be used to override the default behavior (or configure Android-specific behavior):
+In addition to `blurType` Android has some extra props that can be used to override the default behavior (or configure Android-specific behavior):

 - `blurRadius` (Number - between 0 and 25) - Manually adjust the blur radius.
 (Default: matches iOS blurAmount)
 - `downsampleFactor` (Number - between 0 and 25) - Scales down the image before blurring (Default: matches iOS blurAmount)